GustavBjordal/neighbourhood-experiments/README.md

 ## Disclaimer

-Filenames and syntax has changed since running the experiments, but changes are only syntactic.
+Filenames and syntax has changed since running the experiments.
 However, for complete reproducibility, old filenames and syntax has been preserved in this repository.

 ### Temporary Workarounds

-Currently one cannot use `a = b` or `a == b` to express equality in pre- or post-conditions.
+Currently, one cannot use `a = b` or `a == b` to express equality in pre- or post-conditions.
 Instead one has to use `int_eq(a,b)`.

 ### Changes